 Hello hello!
 Welcome to my favorite “I don’t feel like actually cooking anything, so I’ll just put all leftovers into a bowl with pasta and broccoli” dinner.

-Truth is, Kevin and I make this pasta salad on the regular in the summertime.
+Truth is, we make this pasta salad on the regular in the summertime.
 Pasta + chicken + bacon + cheese + easy.
 There’s no way NOT to love it.
 And it all comes together with a tangy dressing that is impossible to pass up.

 I don’t even really like pasta (I know, so weird), but I love this pasta salad.
 Maybe because there is more “stuff” in the salad than pasta.
 It is soooo good.

-Since it’s a little heavier and we are both watching what we eat before the wedding (besides dessert CLEARLY), I always serve this pasta salad with extra veggies on the side and then I mix it all together on the plate to make it look like it’s a bigger serving of pasta salad but it’s really just more vegetables.
+Since it’s a little heavier, I always serve this pasta salad with extra veggies on the side and then I mix it all together on the plate to make it look like it’s a bigger serving of pasta salad but it’s really just more vegetables.
 Did you even understand that run-on sentence?